 Dana talked about being at the annual Janssen family reunion the summer after he was diagnosed (almost a whole year later, while he was still in treatment).
 There are about 70 Janssen’s between here and Red Deer so it was a busy event.
 He described the beautiful summer day with green grass rolling down a hill into the lake.
 Children playing and lawn chairs all over.
 He said he remembered thinking there was the very real possibility that this was his last, or second last reunion.
 He had to think about all events like this: birthdays, Thanksgiving, Christmas…

 It was startling to hear that he was thinking these things.
 While these thoughts certainly crossed my mind, I didn’t allow them to linger.
 I knew I wouldn’t be able to keep it together if I thought too hard about losing him.
-As I mentioned in my previous post, most of the time I was in a state of constant vigilance.
+I was in a state of constant vigilance.
 Watching Dana, monitoring his energy levels, how much he was eating, when he needed to take his meds next, etc. As his partner and caregiver, there was little room for thinking about death because if I let it, it would take over and it just wasn’t an option I could comprehend.

 A Venn Diagram for Life